leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 All plug-ins are tested using REAPER (64-bit), which is a very affordable and flexible DAW and is the most recommended host for these plug-ins; although, other multi-channel friendly hosts (such as MaxMSP, Plogue Bidule) are also known to work.
 Currently, the plug-ins support sampling rates of 44.1 or 48kHz.
 All Ambisonics-related plug-ins conform to the Ambisonic Channel Number (ACN) ordering convention and offer support for both orthonormalised (N3D) and semi-normalised (SN3D) normalisation schemes (note that the AmbiX format refers to the combination of ACN and SN3D).
 The maximum transform order for these plug-ins is 10.

-Hovering your mouse cursor over plugin parameters will reveal tooltips regarding the purpose of that parameter.
+{{< alert icon="👉" text="Hovering your mouse cursor over plugin parameters will reveal tooltips regarding the purpose of that parameter." />}}

 Thanks to the efforts of Daniel Rudrich, the relevant plug-ins also support importing and exporting loudspeaker, source, and sensors directions via .json configuration files; thus allowing for cross-compatibility between SPARTA and the IEM Ambisonics plug-in suite.
 More information regarding the structure of these files can be [found here](https://plugins.iem.at/docs/configurationfiles/).